-Card Threshold definition b) would normally have resulted in Yellow Cards when considered individually, AND c) are within any Integrated Delivery Teams(s) where the Delivery Partner is working.
+Card Threshold definition a) are within six (6) months of each other, AND b) would normally have resulted in Yellow Cards when considered individually, AND c) are within any Integrated Delivery Teams(s) where the Delivery Partner is working.

 4.1.9 Where a Yellow or Red Card is issued, the Underperformance Management Process is triggered, see Section 4.3 of this Schedule.